Zayn14/zsoyokulovacv.github.io/README.md

 ## 👩🏻‍💻 About Me
 - 🌱  Born and Raised in Jizakh
 - 🏢  BSc'25 - BIS - Westminster International University in Tashkent (WIUT)
 - 📍  Based in Tashkent
 - 💼  Learning and Working on an exciting project for an Eco club of WIUT as a Junior Researcher and Data Enthusiast
-- 🔭  Currently deepening in Data
-- 🧠  Enthusiast in exploring the intersections of **Tech**, **Computational Neuroscience** and **Consciousness Business**
+- 🧠  Enthusiast in exploring the intersections of **Tech**, **Computational Neuroscience** and **Conscious Business**
 - 🧘🏻‍♀️  Enjoy doing yoga and Walking around the City brings me peace
-- ✍️  Constructive writing helps me to think clearly [a piece of writing](https://www.linkedin.com/pulse/unconscious-becomes-conscious-zaynab-soyokulova/)
+- ✍️  Constructive thinking and writing help me to think clearly [a piece of writing](https://www.linkedin.com/pulse/unconscious-becomes-conscious-zaynab-soyokulova/)

 ## 🕵🏻‍♀️ Work Experience
 - **Librarian** - Team Language Center - 2016-2018